Help Us Help You

 Coronavirus Protocol at Mercer and Hughes Vets

-Mercer and Hughes Veterinary Surgeons will endeavour to remain open and operational during the spread of Coronavirus, however we may need to implement certain procedures or changes to our business as the pandemic progresses.
+Mercer and Hughes Veterinary Surgeons will endeavour to remain open and operational during the spread of Coronavirus, however we have had to implement certain procedures and changes to our business to become COVID-secure.
 This is to ensure the safety of our staff and all those who need to visit our surgeries.

 We politely request that you take notice of, and follow, the advice below.

 PLEASE DO NOT VISIT THE SURGERY IF YOU ARE SHOWING SYMPTOMS OF COVID-19 (new persistent cough and/or high fever and/or loss of sense of taste or smell) OR ARE SELF-ISOLATING

 We are currently offering all veterinary services as normal, with our COVID-secure protocols in place (see below).